9t8/stran/README.md

 # stran

-a scheme (r3rs?) interpreter i am writing for fun to learn c++. trying to figure stuff out myself instead of doing it the correct way.
+A Scheme (R3RS?) interpreter I am writing for fun to learn standard C++.
+I am trying to figure things out myself instead of doing them "correctly."

-todo: more keywords, continuations
+To do: more keywords, continuations, GC (`vec<sp<datum>>`?)

-## todo: gc

-plan: `vec<sp<datum>>`